-Annual review of Board Policy No. 009, Investment Policy, and approval of minor changes to the Policy in conformance with updates to California State Government Code.
+Annual review of Board Policy No. 009, Investment Policy, in conformance with California Government Code.

-SUMMARY:
+EXPLANATION:

-The TJPA Board approved Board Policy No. 009 in 2006, and approved an amendment to the Policy in 2008 and 2011.
+The TJPA Board approved Board Policy No. 009 in 2006, and approved amendments to the Policy in 2008 and 2011.
 The Policy requires an annual review by the TJPA Board.
-It was last reviewed in May 2011; however, the California Debt & Investment Advisory Commission (CDIAC) published its Local Agency Investment Guidelines update for 2011 in August 2011.
-Some of the updates offer additional flexibility in portfolio investment and TJPA staff recommends incorporating these updates into the TJPA Investment Policy at this time.
-Hereafter, the required annual review of the Investment Policy will occur after the CDIAC's publication of its annual update.
+It was last reviewed in November 2011.
+The California Debt & Investment Advisory Commission (CDIAC) published its Local Agency Investment Guidelines update for 2012 and TJPA staff has reviewed the update; while it provided some statutory changes to the California Government Code, none of the changes affect the TJPA policy.
+Thus no changes have been made to the policy since the last revision in November 2011.